(Anticoagulant Citrate Phosphate Dextrose Adenine) solution

 20. Release pressure on the donor’s arm.
 If appropriate, apply clamp to donor tubing between the needle and the Y-junction.

-21. Hermetically seal donor tubing near in-line cannula on side leading to the primary container.
+21. Hermetically seal donor tubing between the in-line cannula and the primary container.

 22. Withdrawal of Needle (see Figure 3)